jupyterhub/repo2docker/docs/source/install.rst

 Installing ``repo2docker``
 ==========================

-repo2docker requires Python 3.5 and above on Linux and macOS.
+repo2docker requires Python 3.5 and above on Linux or macOS.
 See :ref:`below <windows>` for more information about Windows support.

 Prerequisite: Docker